phasebash/jsdoc3-maven-plugin/README.md

 ## Mojo Parameters ##
 * directoryRoots - File[]: An Array of Files which will be used as directory roots, any file within this directory will be included into the final jsdoc argument list.
 * recursive (Optional) - Boolean: A flag to indicate whether or not all directory roots should be searched and all files included recursively.
+* lenient (Optional) - Boolean: A flag to indicate whether or not the generator should tolerate errors (false), or keep plodding along despite them (true).
 * sourceFiles (Optional) - File[]: An Array of Files which will be included into the final jsdoc argument list.
 * outputDirectory (Optional) - File: The place where jsdoc should be written.  default: "${project.build.directory}/site/jsdoc"
 * includePrivate (Optional) - Boolean: A flag to indicate whether @private symbols are included in the generated documentation.